 Page scrolls

-. - Choose the Visibility option: Author or All users.
-The All users option lets you share this report with other teammates.
+. - In Visibility, choose Author or All users.
+All users lets you share this report with your teammates.

 - In Nested dimensions, set the following dimensions: